GerritCodeReview/plugins_replication/src/main/resources/Documentation/config.md

 	By default, `slash`, i.e. remote names will contain slashes as they do in Gerrit.

+remote.NAME.allowManyToOneReplication
+:	Enanle to use a single destination project to multiple local ones.
+	This is usable when refs are unique (such as per change/revision) and a remote repository is triggering CI.
+For example `push = +refs/changes/*:refs/heads/gerrit/changes/*`.

+	> **NOTE**: The use of this option may lead to dangerous situations
+	> if you do not know exactly what you are doing.

+	By default, false, do not allow to replicate several repositories into a single one.

 <a name="remote.NAME.projects">remote.NAME.projects</a>
 :	Specifies which repositories should be replicated to the
 	remote.
 It can be provided more than once, and supports three